A method for site-specifically tethering the enzyme urease to DNA origami with sustained activity: Introduction

 The above applications hinge on the ability to site-specifically functionalize nanostructures or macromolecular complexes with active enzymes.
-However, general, easy-to-follow protocols for conjugating enzymes to nanostructures are limited.
-Furthermore, the available synthesis approaches obscure the importance of the various details of the protocol; the choices of crosslinker-to-enzyme ratio, the solution conditions, and the purification steps used therein are not often investigated or mentioned.
-Since many applications make use of the enzymatic activity of the enzyme, it is critical to retain the enzymatic activity throughout the conjugation procedure, an aspect that is only occasionally discussed~\cite{fu2016assembly}.
+However, general, easy-to-follow protocols for conjugating enzymes to nanostructures that utilize off-the-shelf reagents are limited.
+Furthermore, the available synthesis approaches often obscure the importance of the various details of the protocol; the choices of the crosslinker-to-enzyme ratio, the solution conditions, and the purification steps used therein are not often investigated or mentioned.
+Furthermore, since many applications make use of the enzymatic activity of the enzyme, it is critical to retain the enzymatic activity throughout the conjugation procedure, an aspect that is only occasionally discussed~\cite{fu2016assembly}.

 In this paper, we present a method to conjugate single-stranded DNA to the enzyme urease while maintaining enzymatic activity, and use the resultant method to bind the DNA-labeled urease to DNA origami with high site-specificity.
-The method uses a two-step protocol to attach single-stranded DNA to cysteines on the surface of urease using the thiol-maleimide reaction and click chemistry (Fig~\ref{fig1}A,B).
+Our method uses a two-step protocol to attach single-stranded DNA to cysteines on the surface of urease using the thiol-maleimide reaction and click chemistry (Fig~\ref{fig1}A,B).
 We show proof of a successful DNA-urease conjugation and investigate different factors affecting the conjugation yield.
 We find that the ratio of crosslinker to enzyme should be comparable to the number of sites on the enzyme complex to maximize yield.
 Contrary to many other protocols, we also show that the presence of a common reducing agent during the crosslinker incubation can significantly reduce the conjugation yield.
 Additionally, we find that the presence of salt during the final DNA conjugation step is necessary to achieve appreciable yields, owing to its role in screening the electrostatic interactions between the protein and the DNA.
 We conclude by demonstrating the ability to bind urease to a six-helix bundle made via DNA origami at user-specified locations with nanometer precision (Fig~\ref{fig1}C), confirmed with transmission electron microscopy.
 We believe that this experimental system holds promise for elucidating the fundamental behavior and utility of enzymes, and we hope that this paper serves as a useful guide for those hoping to utilize this approach in their field of study.